 The AT Board will monitor and evaluate programmes to determine successes and challenges with equity data being utilised to influence on-going and future developments.

 AT recognises that some sections of the community are often under-represented at a strategic level in physical activity and sport administration roles.
 The Board is committed to achieving a minimum of 30% of each gender (but aspires to exceed this in relation to female representation) on the Board and will positively encourage applications for Board membership from under-represented groups from across society.
 The AT Board is committed to producing an Equality Action Plan which it will formally monitor on an annual basis, providing and publishing a written progress statement.

 Equality and Diversity Action Plan 2021 - 2023

 AT Equality Action Plan 2021-2023 (PDF, 127 Kb)

 The mental health charity Mind, have been working closely with Active Partnerships to promote the importance of being aware of the mental health challenges faced by many and to look at how we can promote and deliver the most appropriate opportunities to support those in this situation.

-In September 2016 Active Together hosted a regional conference in conjunction with Mind which brought local partners together to learn and understand more about mental health conditions, share good practise and network with others sharing a common aim of offering more opportunities to those with mental health conditions and highlighting the positive benefits of participating in sport and physical activity.
+In September 2016 Active Together hosted a regional conference in conjunction with Mind which brought local partners together to learn and understand more about mental health conditions, share good practise and network with others sharing a common aim of offering more opportunities to those with mental health conditions and highlighting the positive benefits of physical activity and moving more.

 Following this, Active Together made a commitment to addressing mental health awareness within its programmes by signing up to the Sport & Recreation Alliance Mental Health Charter.
 The AT team are now actively working towards a more inclusive approach to mental health and wellbeing both in the workplace and throughout their sport and physical activity programmes.